-An antibiogram or sensitivity test is used to determine the susceptibility of organisms involved in various infections to antimicrobial drugs when the susceptibility of the organism cannot be predicted on the basis of its identity.
-Antibiotic susceptibility is sometimes used to monitor hospital infections such as methicillin-resistant Staphylococcus aureus (MRSA) and to evaluate resistance to new antimicrobial drugs.
+An antibiogram or sensitivity test determines the susceptibility of organisms involved in various infections to antimicrobial drugs when the organism's susceptibility cannot be predicted based on its identity.
+Antibiotic susceptibility is sometimes used to monitor hospital infections such as methicillin-resistant Staphylococcus aureus (MRSA) and evaluate resistance to new antimicrobial drugs.

 There are no interpretative criteria for all bacteria.
-The division into categories of sensitive, moderately sensitive, and resistant is based on the levels of antibiotics achieved in the serum of individuals with normal renal and hepatic function.
+The division into sensitive, moderately sensitive, and resistant categories is based on the levels of antibiotics achieved in the serum of individuals with normal renal and hepatic function.
 Antibiotics that accumulate in the urine can be effective for urinary tract infections even when the microbes are classified as resistant.
-Conversely, medicines that do not penetrate the tissues with poor blood supply may not be effective even when microbes are classified as susceptible.
+Conversely, medicines not penetrating the tissues with a poor blood supply may be ineffective even when microbes are classified as susceptible.

 Depending on their sensitivity to specific antibiotic concentrations, microorganisms are characterized as: